itsToggle/trakt-scraper/README.md

                - Releases that contain partial seasons (e.g. title.S01.Part1) are now fully supported

         (2.5.
 Filehoster scraping:)
-                    - Ive implemented a scraper for hdencode.com, the scraped links are yet processed tho.
+                    - Ive implemented a scraper for hdencode.com, the scraped links arent yet processed tho.
                     - This requires some additional stuff like unraring the downloaded files etc.

     3. debrid: